 - There are 3 main types of Luminosity Masks: Darks, Midtones

 andBrights.
-However, all of these can be altered into more restricted selections that only include, for example, the brightest brights or darkest darks.
+However, all of these can be refined to only include the brightest brights or darkest darks.

-- The Luminosity Mask itself doesn’t affect the image but you can apply effects and techniques through them.
+- The Luminosity Mask itself doesn’t affect the image but you can apply adjustments through them.
 That means we’re able to, for example, darken only the brightest parts of the image

-There are many techniques you can use to blend multiple images in Adobe Photoshop.
+There are many techniques used to blend multiple images in Photoshop.
 The easiest is to use a black brush on a white layer mask and paint on the areas where you want to reveal the layer below.

 Using Luminosity Masks is similar but instead of freely painting on a white layer mask, we do it through a selection that targets a specific part of the image.
 That lets us accurately avoid areas we don’t want to change